 As an Adjunct Professor, there are no teaching responsibilities.

 These lie in child and adolescent psychology, especially paediatric psychology and peer victimisation.
 Adjunct Professor Shute has supervised numerous postgraduate theses, many using mixed quantitative and qualitative methods.
-She has about a hundred publications in areas including chronic conditions, vision care, aggression and school-based mental health initiatives.
-Her most recent book Child Development: Theories and Critical Perspectives (Routledge) with Phillip Slee has recently been published and, uniquely, covers both traditional and postmodern approaches.
+She has over a hundred publications in areas including chronic conditions, vision care, aggression and school-based mental health initiatives.
+Her most recent book Child Development: Theories and Critical Perspectives (Routledge) with Phillip Slee (2015), uniquely, covers both traditional and postmodern approaches.
 She has advised on the content of anti-bullying DVDs distributed to schools in South Australia and nationally.
 Grants/consultancies have included a Federally-funded project on bullying in preschools and primary schools.
 She has given invited workshops and lectures in the UK, Australia, Germany and Japan, and been a visiting scholar at the Hospital for Sick Children, Toronto, and Osaka University of Education.

 Adjunct Professor Shute is a founding member of Flinders' research centre Student Wellbeing and Prevention of Violence (SWAPv).
 She was editor-in-chief for SWAPv's first book, on wellbeing and mental health in educational contexts.
 A second edited book on school-based mental health programs is in press with Routledge (co-editor Phillip Slee).